nwhitehead/pzretro/README.md

 I did some experiments with building with V8.
 Main issue is that V8 does a hermetic build, if you try to use local tools and things you will usually encounter errors.
 So you have to use the recent clang in the distribution, and the sysroot from Debian Bullseye on ARM.
-In the end that means your app also needs to use those things, which is too new for the SEGA Genesis Mini system I have with Project Lunar.
+In the end that means your app also needs to use those things.
+These are too new for the SEGA Genesis Mini system I have with Project Lunar.

 I was able to get V8 working on x86_64, but this was not as interesting as getting something working on more targets.
+If you're on x86 you probably already have a web browser and came go to the main PuzzleScript website to play games.

 V8 documentation is at:
 https://v8.dev/docs/